HQ: Paris, France

 As a specialized agency of the United Nations, UNESCO contributes to the building of peace, the eradication of poverty, sustainable development and intercultural dialogue through education, the sciences, culture, communication and information.

 UNESCO is committed to following the UN strategy on climate neutrality agreed at the 2007 CEB Meeting.
 UNESCO’s first choice is to seek to reduce its emissions wherever possible rather than simply buying offsets.
 As some travel is inevitable and necessary to fulfill UNESCO’s mission, the purchase of carbon credits will, subject to Governing Bodies/Member States’ approval, be considered as a last resort once all other means of reducing emissions have been tried - including efforts to earn carbon credits rather than buy them.
 Any carbon credits purchased on the carbon trading market would meet Clean Development Mechanism standards.
-No specific purchases of carbon credits are yet planned, but likely costs have been identified and will be considered in forward financial and operational planning.
+No specific purchases of carbon credits are yet planned, but costs simulations have been done for any eventual financial and operational planning.

 Based on the results of the Greenhouse Gas Emissions Inventories, UNESCO was able to identify where emissions reductions need to be made - primarily from more intelligent travel and greater use of videoconferencing, although more efficient operation of buildings and facilities, particularly in the field, will play a part.
-An emissions reduction target of 5% per annum through to 2013 has been set, to be achieved in a variety of ways in the following main areas:
+An emissions reduction target of 5% had been set, to be achieved in a variety of ways in the following main areas: